deyoungmatthew/stocks-analysis/README.md

 ## **Results**

-The [images](https://github.com/deyoungmatthew/stocks-analysis/tree/main/Resources) of the results show the effective increase of refactoring the VBA code.
+The [images](https://github.com/deyoungmatthew/stocks-analysis/tree/main/Resources) of the results show the effective decrease in time as a result of refactoring the VBA code.
 For example, there was a over a half second improvement in performance between the original code vs. the updated code when analyzing the 2017 data.
 See the comparison images below.

 **Original Code runtime for 2017 data**
 ![Original_Code_2017](https://user-images.githubusercontent.com/78942457/110198614-d0fa0980-7e21-11eb-8b71-0503e2ac3ccd.PNG)